mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 - For smaller vs larger applications (including dependencies)
 - How often cold starts happen
 - What can be done to optimize the cold starts

+*DISCLAIMER.
+Performance testing is hard.
+I might be missing some important factors and parameters that influence the outcome.
+My interpretation might be wrong.
+The results might change over time.
+If you happen to know a way to improve my tests, please let me know and I will re-run them and re-publish the results.*

 Let's see how I did that and what the outcome was.